Student Loan Debt Statistics For 2019

-According to Make Lemonade, there are more than 44 million borrowers with $1.4 trillion in student loan debt in the U.S. alone.
-The average student in the Class of 2016 has $37,172 in student loan debt.
+According to Make Lemonade, there are more than 44 million borrowers who collectively owe $1.6 trillion in student loan debt in the U.S. alone.
+The average student loan debt for the Class of 2018 is $29,800.

 Total U.S. Borrowers With Student Loan Debt: 44.2 million